2004 Azorean regional election: Results

 For a third consecutive term, the Socialist Party won the regional election in Azores, increasing its share of the vote from 49% to 57%, and re-electing Carlos César to the presidency of the Regional Government.
 César and his party obtained an absolute majority with 31 of the assembly's 52 seats.

-The Social Democrats and the People's Party contested these elections in a joint coalition called "Azores Coalition".
+The Social Democrats and the People's Party contested the election in a joint coalition called "Azores Coalition".
 The coalition achieved a very disappointing result, polling 20% below the Socialists.
-The PSD/CDS-PP coalition only won 37% of the votes, but was able to increase the number of parliament members to 21, against the combined total of 20 both parties had since 2000.
+The PSD/CDS-PP coalition only won 37% of the votes, but was able to increase the number of parliament members to 21, against the combined total of 20 both parties won in 2000.
 In fact, the bad result from this PSD/CDS-PP coalition was one of the reasons PSD and CDS didn't contest, in a coalition, the 2005 general elections.
 Due to the strong bipolarization of the race, both PS and PSD/CDS-PP gathered a total of almost 94% of the votes, and due to the application of the Hondt election model in the nine islands, the smaller parties were severely punished.
 The Unitary Democratic Coalition (CDU), led by the Portuguese Communist Party (PCP), saw their share of vote reduced by almost half and they lost all representation in the regional parliament.
 The Left Bloc also suffered a setback by polling below 1%.

 The People's Monarchist Party, the Earth Party and the Democratic Party of the Atlantic also failed to make any inroads.